 Sony XDR-F1HD

 At 7⅛″ × 6⅜″ × 2⅜″, the tuner is much smaller than standard stereo components.
 It weighs less than 2½ lbs.
-The FM antenna input is a 75Ω F-connector, while spring-loaded AM terminals accept wires.
-The tuner comes with an AM loop and an FM dipole.
+The FM antenna input is a 75Ω coaxial F-connector.
+Spring-loaded AM terminals accept wires.
+The tuner comes with an FM dipole and a multiturn AM loop antenna.
 RCA jacks provide analog audio.
-The captive two-wire line cord has a polarized plug.
+The captive two-wire line cord has a polarized plug and rated power consumption is 13 watts.

 The cabinet is made of rigid plastic.
-Perforations cover much of the bottom and vent the upper rear panel.
+Perforated vents cover much of the bottom and the upper rear panel.
 Louvered vents span the top surface at the rear.
-The tuner gets quite warm.
-Rated power consumption is 13 watts.

 This compares the size of the XDR-F1HD with that of the Sangean HDT-1X.
+U.S. design patent D598,892 S covers the Sony's ornamental design.

 Under the Hood

 Five screws retain the top cover, which easily comes off.
-Inside is a power board, main motherboard, display board, and pushbutton board.
-The power board delivers unregulated 5.2 V and 10.5 V. Its five rectifiers are bypassed, which suppresses interference on AM.
-Directly above the rectifiers are two green electrolytics rated at 105° C. In parallel on the motherboard below are two blue 85° electrolytics with about half the capacitance.
-The power transformer was still too hot to touch ten minutes after removing the cover.
-The silkscreen identifies both pins of the transformer's internal fusible link.
-Should the link ever fail due to a temporary fault, you can install an external fuse.
-The motherboard has surface-mount parts on the underside, including six voltage regulators.
+Inside are four single-sided PC boards.
+The power board delivers unregulated 5.2V and 10.5V.
+Its five rectifiers are bypassed to suppress AM interference.
+Directly above the rectifiers are two green electrolytics rated at 105° C. In parallel on the motherboard below are two blue electrolytics rated at 85° C. Surface-mount parts, including six voltage regulators, populate the underside of the motherboard.
 The system controller is on the display board.
-All boards are well marked, with components, signals, voltages, and test points identified.
-No adjustments are visible.
+All boards identify components, signals, voltages, and test points.

 Mounted vertically on the motherboard is a seventh voltage regulator on a heatsink and two shielded modules.
-The tuner module is next to the transformer.
+The tuner module is next to the power transformer, which was still too hot to touch ten minutes after removing the cover.
+The silkscreen identifies both pins of the transformer's internal fusible link.
+Should the link ever fail due to a temporary fault, you can install an external fuse.
 The other module is the HD Radio processor.
 Two snap-on shields are soldered to the tuner module at its upper corners.
-Unsolder the right-hand shield and inside you'll find the NXP TEF6730/SAF7730 chipset.
-The HD module contains an SAF3550.
+Unsolder the shield facing the heatsink and inside you'll find the NXP TEF6730/SAF7730 radio chipset and several adjustments.
+The HD module contains an SAF3550 processor and a 16MB SDRAM.

 Features

-The XDR-F1HD tunes in 100-kHz steps on FM and 10-kHz steps on AM with the TUNE + and TUNE − buttons.
-SCAN scans the band in 200-kHz steps on FM and 10-kHz steps on AM (up only).
+The XDR-F1HD tunes in 100 kHz steps on FM and 10 kHz steps on AM with the TUNE + and TUNE − buttons.
+SCAN scans the band in 200 kHz steps on FM and 10 kHz steps on AM (up only).
 The tuner pauses for three seconds at each signal found.
 Pressing just about any button halts the scan.
 HD SCAN excludes analog signals.

 The tuner provides 20 presets on FM and 20 on AM.
 PRESET + and PRESET − sequentially tune them.
-The remote control provides random preset access.

 The TUNE buttons, also labeled SELECT, select an HD Radio multicast channel.
-A thoughtful feature is the small LCD arrow that tells whether another channel exists.
+A thoughtful feature is the small display arrow that tells whether another channel exists.
 No need to risk blowing HD lock checking for HD-3.

 A signal-strength indicator shows zero to three bars.
 Successive bars appear at RF signal levels of 19, 29, and 38 dBf.